manirajchahal/Raspberry-Pi-NAS-Project/README.md

 4. **Testing & Deployment:**
    - Test remote access and file-sharing capabilities from another device.

+5. **Access**
+   - To access the NAS, all you have to do is open Run on Windows (Go -> Connect to Server on Mac) and type \\raspberrypi\(Whatever the share drive is named)
+   - Make sure you turn on Network Discovery and File Sharing

 ## Usage
 - **Data Management:** Easily store, organize, and backup your data.
 - **Remote Access:** Access your files from any networked device securely.